agorelick/rds/README.md

 devtools::install_github('agorelick/rds')
 ```

+## Alternative installation from source code

-Alternatively, you install 'rds' the package by first cloning the github repository:
+You can also install 'rds' the package from the source code.
+First, in your terminal, clone the github repository:
 ```
 ## clone the repo in bash
 git clone https://github.com/agorelick/rds